Deodato Arellano: Later life and death

 Arellano brought back the Liga in April 1893 to keep up the efforts of Rizal, despite not being present with them.
 Juan de Zulueta helped him to reestablish the Liga and they elected new set of officers with Arellano getting the secretary and treasurer positions.
 Although, the Liga was later dissolved lasting only six months.
 Three years later, on October 10, 1896, he was arrested and later jailed and then went back to his hometown in Bulacan.
 When the revolution broke out in August 1896, he joined the brigade of Gregorio del Pilar, his nephew, becoming its commissary officer.
 Although in some historians, his life after his arrest is vague but they inclined to believe that Arellano did join his nephew's brigade.

 He fought in the battles in Bulacan during the Philippine–American War, but he contracted tuberculosis in the course of the war and died of the disease while he and his fellow revolutionists were fighting in the Cordillera Mountains.
 His comrades buried him in the town cemetery of La Trinidad, Benguet.
 There are sources saying that he died of tuberculosis on October 7, 1899 but as previously mentioned, his life after his arrest in 1896 remains unclear.
 There are historians who hold that after Arellano was named by Katipunan members who were apprehended by the Spaniards and forced to reveal information, he was eventually arrested too, then tortured and finally abandoned to die.

+Legacy

+Arellano is honored in the Birthplace of the Katipunan Monument (72 Calle Azcárraga, Tondo, Manila) and the Kataastaasan Kagalanggalang na Katipunan ng mga Anak ng Bayan historical marker installed by the National Historical Institute in 2008.

+Arellano's relief with historical marker at Bulacan Heroes Park, Bulacan Provincial Capitol Compound recently honored him.